API#

 Create a new register with the same properties as

-.The size and type (state vector or density matrix) of the newly created register are identical to
+other.The size and type (state vector or density matrix) of the newly created register are identical to

-, but the returned register is initialised to the zero product state.
+other, but the returned register is initialised to the zero product state.

 pyquest.decoherence module#